-You have the option to either convert your generator to 12 volts or install an alternator with built-in voltage regulator, will discuss both ways.
+You have the option to either convert your generator to 12 volts or install a modern alternator with built-in voltage regulator.

-Staying with a generator and converting to 12 volts is a personal decision, if you want the original look under the hood and can live with around 40 amp generator output then this could be a good option for you.
+Staying with a generator and converting it to 12 volts is a personal decision, if you want the original look under the hood and can live with around 35-42 amp generator output then this could be a good option.

-If your vehicle will require more than about 40 amps then a modern alternator is a better option.
-Most alternators come in 63, 90, 100 amp variety.
-63 amps is plenty if you will be running a stock vehicle, if you plan to install electric cooling fans or AC then 90 or 100 amps will be needed.
+If your vehicle requires more than about 40 amps then a modern alternator is a better solution.
+Alternators come in 63, 90,100 or177 amps.
+63-90 amps is plenty if you will be running a stock vehicle, if you plan to install electric cooling fans or AC then 90 + amp alternator is required.

-The disadvantage of a generator is the inability for the generator to produce current at low engine speeds, you may need to be driving at 20 MPH or so before your generator kicks in, this means at idle speed you are running off the battery and maybe why your engine is hard to start after driving short distances.
+The big disadvantage of a generator is the inability for the generator to produce current at low engine speeds, you may need to be driving at 20 MPH or so before your generator kicks in, this means at idle speed the electrical system is running off the battery and maybe why your engine is hard to start after driving short distances.

 The advantage of an alternator is the ability to generate higher amperage output at a wide range of engine speeds.
 The disadvantage if there is one, an alternator will not charge a dead battery.

-Why?
+Why is this?

-Because alternators unlike generators require a fully charged battery to excite the field coils within the alternator.
+Because alternators unlike generators require a fully charged battery to excite the field coils within the alternator to generate current.
 This is why you need to completely charge your battery when installing an alternator.